gofractally/psibase/doc/psidk/src/rust-service/tables.md

         // Secondary keys must be functions; unlike primary_key, the
         // secondary_key attribute does not work on data members.
         //
-        // The first secondary key is 1 (the primary key is always 0)
+        // The first secondary key is 1 (the primary key is 0).
         #[secondary_key(1)]
         fn by_from(&self) -> (AccountNumber, u64) {
             // Secondary keys must be unique.
-If we only returned self.from,
+If we only returned
-            // then a user would only be able to store a single message.
+            // self.from, then a user would only be able to store a
+            // single message.
             (self.from, self.id)
         }